Control-Oriented Deep Space Communications For Unmanned Space Exploration: Introduction

-Building upon these results, numerous resource optimization schemes have been proposed for NCSs.
-For example, Lyu \emph{et al.} devised a control-aware cooperative transmission scheme that jointly optimized channel allocation, power control, and relay cooperation \cite{ref9}.
-Girgis \emph{et al.} provided a prediction-based control scheme to minimize the age of information and the transmit power under bounded control states \cite{ref10}.
+Building upon these results, numerous control-aware schemes have been proposed for WCSs.
+Weiner \emph{et al.} proposed a control-aware wireless system and designed the transmission schemes in physical and media access control layers to guarantee the latency of the command transmission \cite{j0}.
+Gatsis \emph{et al.} proposed a sensor transmission policy to minimize the LQR cost while constraining of the long-term communication resource consumption \cite{j1}.
+Lyu \emph{et al.} devised a control-aware cooperative transmission scheme that jointly optimized channel allocation, power control, and relay cooperation \cite{ref9}.
+Tong \emph{et al.} considered a predictive-based control system, which transmits a set of predicted commands in a single transmission.
+The authors optimized the predictive command length to minimize the communication consumption \cite{j3}.
+Girgis \emph{et al.} provided a prediction-based control scheme to minimize the AoI and transmit power \cite{ref10}.
+Chang \emph{et al.} optimized the bandwidth, transmit power, and control convergence rate to maximize the spectrum efficiency \cite{ref13}.
 Yang \emph{et al.} developed a framework to optimize a new metric named the energy-to-control efficiency \cite{ref11}.
-Lei \emph{et al.} proposed a multi-loop optimization scheme to minimize the sum LQR cost.
+Lei \emph{et al.} investigated a satellite-UAV system and proposed a multi-loop optimization scheme to minimize the sum LQR cost.
 The transmit power was balanced among different loops \cite{ref21}.
-Chang \emph{et al.} co-optimized the bandwidth, transmit power, and control convergence rate to maximize the spectrum efficiency \cite{ref13}.
-Esien \emph{et al.} proposed a control-aware scheduling scheme that adapted the data transmission to channel dynamics and system states \cite{ref20}.
-While related work took a significant step to adapt data transmissions to the closed-loop control, many of them still took communication metrics as the objective, and the resulting solutions only guaranteed basic control performance.
+Esien \emph{et al.} proposed a control-aware scheduling scheme that adapted transmissions to channel dynamics and system states \cite{ref20}.
+Recently, Ali \emph{et al.} incorporated the deep learning approach to optimize the sampling period, communication block length, and packet error probability to minimize the energy consumption \cite{j2}.
+While these works took the first step to investigate the control-aware communication design, challenges remain in the considered space setting.
+Firstly, the space environment is totally uncertain.
+The $\mathbf{SC}^3$ loop needs to run in small cycle time to adapt to the varying environments.
+This restricts the time window of data transmissions.
+When using short packets in communication, the achievable rate in the finite block length (FBL) regime is largely reduced compared with the Shannon capacity.
+Moreover, given the payload constraint, space robots are equipped with lightweight transceivers, whose communication capabilities is far away from ground-based facilities.
+The time sensitivity of the $\mathbf{SC}^3$ loop and limited communication resources of the space robots call for the accurate modeling and efficient usage of communication in space missions.
+Current studies either failed to prioritize control metrics as their objectives or did not model the data transmissions in the FBL regime, making them lose efficiency in the space environment.
+Tab. \ref{tab2} presents a qualitative comparison of this work and related work in WCSs.